Deepwater dab

-The deepwater dab (Poecilopsetta beanii) is a flatfish of the family Pleuronectidae.
+The deepwater dab (Poecilopsetta beanii) is a species of flatfish in the family Poecilopsettidae.
 It is a bathydemersal fish that lives on bottoms at depths of 155 to 1636 m.
 It can reach 10.7 cm in length.
 Its native habitat is the western Atlantic and Caribbean, from New England, USA, south through the Gulf of Mexico to Campeche, Mexico, and from the coast of Brazil to northern Colombia, the Leeward Islands, Windward Islands, and Cuba.